hushenwei2000/rvv-atg/README.md

 - If there are failure tests, most probably is because that configuration can not be tested on that instruction.
 For example test widen instruction when vsew=64, or test floating point when vsew=8/16, or the elen related restriction above.

+## Signature

+1. For arithmetic instructions that has vv, vx, vi types, each type tests store signature into x12, x20, x24, respectively.

+2.